 Service Dog For Veterans Boise, ID

-Veterans in Boise, ID get custom-trained service dogs for free with lifetime support.
+Veterans in Boise, ID receive custom-trained service animals at no cost with lifetime support.

 Although military service is only for a short time, the mental and physical traumas suffered by Veterans can last a lifetime.
-Each Veteran's healing journey is unique, and some days are difficult.
+The healing process is a unique journey for every Veteran, and for some, every day is a challenge.
 From the roughly 2.7 million Americans that have deployed to Iraq and Afghanistan since 2001, it's estimated that 1 in 5 is experiencing Post Traumatic Stress Disorder (PTSD).
-TBI, MST and PTSD are all conditions that can disrupt your daily life and make it difficult for you to socialize, sleep, and maintain independence.
+TBI, MST, PTSD and PTSD all have symptoms that make daily living difficult.

-Veterans can rely on service dogs to provide support and help them live a better quality of life.
-PAVE exists to assist more Veterans in obtaining the benefits of service dogs.
+Veterans with service dogs can greatly benefit from their support.
+PAVE was created to enable more Veterans to access the benefits of service dogs.
 Our customized training and life-long support make a real and lasting difference in the lives and careers of Veterans.
 Contact us today if you are a Veteran and want to regain your independence.